 The dinner took place on an evening mid-June, 1790, at Jefferson’s residence in New York, at 57 Maiden Lane, which is in today’s Financial District near Wall Street.

 Jefferson rented the house for 106 pounds per year.
 Since Jefferson didn’t care much for the urban New York lifestyle, he didn’t spend much time at the residence other than to set up operations for the new department to deal with foreign affairs (Tao 2014).
 Jefferson had moved into permanent quarters at 57 Maiden Lane only four days before the dinner (Norman K. Risjord, 1976).
-The residence at 57 Maiden Lane no longer exists, only a plaque remains to mark the spot where the house once stood.

 With the backing of Madison and Jefferson, Hamilton had what he needed for a grand bargain to push forward the economic package.
 It should be noted that, negotiations for the compromise had been going on before June 20 as a number of meetings had been held between various interested parties.